 Some accountants suggest calculating the proportion of your home used for business purposes (either as a fraction of the total number of rooms, or by floor space), and claiming back that proportion of your general household expenses (e.g. electricity, gas).

-Others suggest only claiming a fixed £3 per week expense to avoid attracting the attention of the tax authorities, unless you have a significant claim to make.
+Others suggest only claiming a fixed £6 per week / £26 per month fixed rate expense to avoid attracting the attention of the tax authorities, unless you have a significant claim to make.